NetLingo The Internet Dictionary

 virus

 A software program that replicates on computer systems by incorporating itself into shared programs.
 Viruses range from harmless pranks that merely display an annoying message to programs that can destroy files or disable a computer altogether.
 Whether they're considered malicious or malevolent, all viruses spread rapidly.
-For example, from one computer to millions of others around the world, infecting machines and causing them to crash.
-Some well-known examples include the "I Love You" virus, code red, and NIMDA.
+For example, from one computer to millions of others around the world, infecting machines and causing them to crash

-Viruses are most commonly transmitted through e-mail; "strains" have appeared that use personal e-mail address books to propagate themselves from machine to machine.
+Viruses are most commonly transmitted through e-mail ("strains" have appeared that use personal e-mail address books to propagate themselves from machine to machine) but are also transmitted through backdoors.
 If you are connected to the Internet or any other network, it is important that you take precautions against viruses.
 Get a virus-scanning program and do not open any e-mail attachments from people you do not know.

 NetLingo Classification: Net Software